-It’s important to make sure your dishwasher is fully loaded each time you run it, reducing the amount of times you need to use it each day.
+It’s important to make sure your dishwasher is fully loaded each time you run it, reducing the number of times you need to use it each day.
 However, also be careful not to overload the machine, or you may find that everything doesn’t come out fully clean and you then have to run the cycle again.

 Many modern dishwashers now have an eco-program.
-This setting will typically use around two litres less water than a standard wash, and also washes dishes at lower temperature, using around 20% less energy than the main program.
+This setting will typically use around two litres less water than a standard wash, and also washes dishes at a lower temperature, using around 20% less energy than the main program.